ohughes16/PyBer_Analysis/README.md

 ## Summary: Based on the results, provide three business recommendations to the CEO for addressing any disparities among the city types.

-Based on the results of the PyBer Analysis I wouldm recommend incentivizing rides in Rural and Suburban areas to increase the number of users and the demand for ride share access.
-This should then increase profits, allow fares to be lower, and increase the total ride count in rural and suburban areas which would increase the ride count.
+Based on the results of the PyBer Analysis I would recommend incentivizing rides in Rural and Suburban areas to increase the number of users and the demand for ride share access.
+This should then increase profits, allow fares to be lower, and increase the total ride count in rural and suburban areas.

+Drivers in Urban cities are making much less in average fares than drivers in rural cities.
+Specifically, drivers in rural cities are making  70.14% more than drivers in urban cities.
+Urban locations are generally more expensive to live than rural areas, so this seems like it would be a problem for PyBer Drivers in urban areas.
+If the total number of drivers was decreased, drivers would earn more money and lessen the salary gap between urban and rural drivers.

+While drivers make 70% more than urban drivers, urban fares are only 30% less than rural fares.